Thich Nhat Hanh, influential Zen Buddhist monk, dies at 95 - NewsBreak

 “The peace we seek cannot be our personal possession.
 We need to find an inner peace which makes it possible for us to become one with those who suffer, and to do something to help our brothers and sisters, which is to say, ourselves,” Nhat Hanh wrote in one of his dozens of books, “The Sun My Heart.”

-The Dalai Lama said he was saddened by the death of “his friend and spiritual brother.”

-“In his peaceful opposition to the Vietnam War, his support for Martin Luther King and most of all his dedication to sharing with others not only how mindfulness and compassion contribute to inner peace, but also how individuals cultivating peace of mind contribute to genuine world peace, the Venerable lived a truly meaningful life,” he said.

-Surviving a stroke in 2014 that left him unable to speak, Nhat Hanh returned from France to Vietnam in October 2018, spending his final years at the Tu Hieu Pagoda, the monastery where he was ordained nearly 80 years earlier.
+Having survived a stroke in 2014 that left him unable to speak, he returned to Vietnam in October 2018, spending his final years at the Tu Hieu Pagoda, the monastery where he was ordained nearly 80 years earlier.

 Nhat Hanh plunged into anti-war activism after his return to his homeland in 1964 as the Vietnam War was escalating.
 There, he founded the Order of Inter-being, which espouses “engaged Buddhism” dedicated to nonviolence, mindfulness and social service.

-In 1966, he met the U.S. civil rights leader Martin Luther King Jr. in what was a remarkable encounter for both.
-Nhat Hanh told King he was a “Bodhisattva,” or enlightened being, for his efforts to promote social justice.
+In 1966, he met civil rights leader Martin Luther King Jr. in what was a remarkable encounter for both.
+Nhat Hanh told King he was a bodhisattva, or enlightened being, for his efforts to promote social justice.

 The monk’s efforts to promote reconciliation between the U.S.-backed South and communist North Vietnam so impressed King that a year later he nominated Nhat Hanh for the Nobel Peace Prize.